dbfit/dbfit/docs/reference.md

 ### Working with padded chars

 Some databases treat `CHAR` type as fixed length and fill content up to the specified length with spaces.
 FitNesse strips trailing spaces by default from cell contents, which makes it hard to compare `CHAR` types.
-DbFit provides a workaround for this, that must be enabled manually since it modifies stan- dard string parsing.
+DbFit provides a workaround for this, that must be enabled manually since it modifies standard string parsing.
 To enable this option, include the following table in your tests:

 <pre>
 |set option|fixed length string parsing|true|
 </pre>

-Afterthat,youcanenclosestringsintosingle-quotes(`'my string'`)andput trailing spaces before the closing quote.
+After that,you can enclose strings into single-quotes (`'my string'`) and put trailing spaces before the closing quote.
 This allows you to ensure that the correct length of the string is used for comparisons.
 Here is an example (this example is for SQL Server, since MySql strips trailing spaces):

 <pre>
 !3 use fixed string length parsing to test blank-padded chars